DLiNa/dlina.github.io/_posts/2017-10-03-Subgraphs.md

 ---

 The network analysis of literary texts rests on a number of algorithmic foundations, which are often not sufficiently reflected in the field.
-One of these concerns the existence of detached subgraphs.
-Here's a classic example, the network of Goethe's *Faust, Part One* (1808), visualised with our online tool [**ezlinavis**](https://dlina.github.io/ezlinavis/) (*Faust* being one of the examples you can select in the right upper corner):
+In this regard, one problematic case is the existence of detached subgraphs.
+Here's a classic example, the network of Goethe's *Faust, Part One* (1808), visualised with our online tool [**ezlinavis**](https://dlina.github.io/ezlinavis/) (*Faust* being one of the examples you can select from the pull-down menu in the right upper corner):

 <figure>
   <img src="{{ site.url }}/images/faust-ezlinavis.png" alt="Faust, generated with Ezlinavis" style="width:900px;">